 - Avoidance: Usually creeping territorial behavior.
 See root causes and correct with controlled counter-conditioning.

-- Caloric morality: Stop giving small kibble everyday and wonder why your Frenchie won’t sprint. ●Period.
+- Caloric morality: Stop giving small kibble everyday and wonder why your Frenchie won’t sprint.
+Period.
+Revisit obesity prevention protocols.

 Squirrel v2.0 Distraction Matrix